 - If there are requirements for other software, compilation environment, or development libraries during installation or compilation, please solve the compilation and installation problems as instructed.

 We recommend you package the dependent packages and codes that have already been successfully executed on Linux into a zip package as the execution code of the function.
-For details, see Code practices - obtaining images in COS and creating thumbnails.
+For more information, please see Code Practice - Getting Images in COS and Creating Thumbnails.

 In Windows, you can use the